billwheatley/provision-desktop/README.md

 Bootstrap Functions:

-* Install Ansible, git and ssh path (compatible with apt-get, dnf or yum package managers)
+* Install Ansible, git and sshpass (compatible with apt-get, dnf or yum package managers)
 * Get these playbooks on your machine
 * Ensure "`python`" (without numbers) is in the path for Ansible
 * Generate ssh keys for the local user